ELIXIR-IIB-training/website/_posts/2017-06-19-metagenomics-workshop-and-school-bari.md

 ELIXIR-IIB is glad to announce a week-long Workshop & Summer School events in Advanced Computational Metagenomics.<br>

 [Introduction and Motivation](../../../miscellaneous/metagenomics-bari-2017-description.html)
-A two-day workshop will precede a three-day intense training school where eminent specialists in the field will be delivering interdisciplinary training in computational metagenomics for the next generation of scientists.
+A two-day workshop will precede a three-day intense training school where eminent specialists in the field will be delivering interdisciplinary training in computational metagenomics.

 We offer three different registration options: